 Contingency Recruiters vs Retained Executive search?

-It's sometimes difficult for the clients to understand the difference between the recruitment, executive search, and headhunting, as a result looks the same - they hire a candidate that was introduced by the service provider.
-But, as always, the devil is in the details.
+It's sometimes difficult for the clients to understand the difference between recruitment, executive search, and headhunting.
+The result looks the same - they hire a candidate introduced by the service provider.
+However, the devil is in the details.

-While headhunting is easy to explain - it is literally "hunting for a head" of a specific professional, who can be identified by the client itself or by a headhunter, based on an in-depth conversation with the client.
-It's a typical case for the top positions in highly competitive industries or niche markets, where you can count the candidate on the one hand.
-The primary role of a headhunter then is to become a mediator in this process and gather all available information on the candidate before even approaching them, knowing how to convince them to make a move to join client's company.
-There is no room for a mistake.
+Headhunting is literally "hunting for a head" of a specific professional, who can be identified by the client or by a headhunter.
+It's a typical case for the top positions in highly competitive industries or niche markets, where you can count the candidates on one palm or if the client wants a specific executive to join his team.
+The headhunter becomes a mediator between the parties.
+Prior to that, as a private detective, they gather all available information on the candidate - his/her career aspirations, the potential for promotion or relocation, personal relationships within the current organization, loyalty, family situation, hobbies, etc. to come up with the negotiation strategy to convince them to make a move.
+There is no room for mistake!

-Contingent recruiters are paid only upon the successful completion of the "search assignment".
+Contingent recruiters are paid upon successful placement (success based)

-Retained (Executive) Recruiters, moved away from a transactional approach and often called leadership advisory firms, adding value as long-term partners with a broader perspective to help clients do what they can’t do themselves, whether through lack of expertise or resource.
-Even clients with relatively sophisticated in-house recruitment functions appreciate external expertise on a range of issues such as onboarding, benchmarking, coaching, attraction & retention and talent pool development.
-Such firms always work retained as they invest a lot of quality time into every assignment they take on even at a discovery stage, which usually involves a visit to the clients' office and a few meetings, including hiring managers to understand:
+Executive Recruiters/Executive Search Consultants, moved away from a transactional approach and often called leadership advisory firms, adding value as long-term partners with a broader perspective.
+Even clients with relatively sophisticated in-house recruitment functions appreciate external expertise on a range of issues such as onboarding, benchmarking, coaching, attraction & retention, talent pool development, etc.

 Client organisation, its culture, its long-term strategies, and short-term objectives, priorities, and expectations